cpmech/cpp-grid-search/README.md

 * The container's `side_length` must be greater than the maximum dimension of the largest triangle

+**Update.** Nonetheless, a performance improvement is available now where the large triangles are stored in a separate list.
+If 20% or fewer triangles are "too large," these large triangles are held in a separate list which will not affect the grid sizing.
+Otherwise, if more than 20% (GS_LARGE_CELLS_MAX_COUNT_PCT) triangles are "large," the "standard" algorithm takes place, i.e., no separate list is used, and all triangles affect the grid sizing.
+The definition of a "large" triangle is as follows: A large triangle has the largest dimension of its bounding box greater than or equal to 0.75 (GS_LARGE_CELLS_CUTOFF) times the size of the largest dimension of the largest triangle among all triangles.

 ## Usage

 You only need to copy-n-paste the file `grid_search.h` into your project and use it as [shown in the example](https://github.com/cpmech/cpp-grid-search/blob/main/example_triangles.cpp).